 - Played for horror during the eclipse in Berserk when Casca is being raped by Femto.
-At this point, she's so delirious and weak from being assaulted by the apostle that all she can do in protest is whimper "no" and "stop" as Femto rapes her in front of Guts.
+At this point, she's so delirious and weak from the effects of her Brand and her previous assault by the Apostles that all she can do in protest is whimper "no" and "stop" as Femto rapes her in front of Guts.

 - Bleach: Orihime gives one of these when she discovers the Espada Grimmjow only wanted Ichigo healed so he could fight him.

 - Death Note

 - Light uses it after telling himself he doesn't have the right to choose who lives and who dies.